bldl/emplace-spidermonkey/README.md

    </details>

-### iterating through the map entries

-   step 4 iterating through the entries
+### step 4 - iterating through the map entries

    ```
    4. For each Record { [[Key]], [[Value]] } e that is an element of entries, do
    ```

+   **Different methods of iteration is used the other selfhosted Map methods**

    <details>
    <summary>Solution</summary>